im-kulikov/cryptopay-task/README.md

 ## Description
-Your program will be given a list of accepted words (vocabulary.txt).
-For each word W in the input file, you must find word W' from the list of accepted words such that the number of changes from W to W' is minimized.
+Your program will be given a list of accepted words (`/data/vocabulary.txt`).
+For each word **W** in the input file, you must find word **W'** from the list of accepted words such that the number of changes from **W** to **W'** is minimized.
-It is possible that W is already W' and thus the number of changes necessary is zero.
+It is possible that **W** is already **W'** and thus the number of changes necessary is zero.
 A change is defined as replacing a single letter with another letter, adding a letter in any position, or removing a letter from any position.
 The total score that you need to output is the minimum number of changes necessary to make all words acceptable.

 ## Input specification
 Your program must take a single string argument,